Lacken, County Wicklow: RAF crash

 At approximately 04:34am on 18 April 1941, a Handley Page Hampden aircraft (Registration AD730) got lost in bad weather and crashed on nearby Black Hill (Kilbeg) killing its entire crew of four.
 All of the crew were under the age of 23.

 The plane was one of seven aircraft which had departed RAF Lindholme, North Yorkshire the previous evening around 20.15pm on a bombing mission to Berlin.
 On the return leg, AD730 went missing.
 Lack of visibility, bad weather or failure of equipment due to technical or atmospheric problems have all been given as possible reasons for the plane going off course.
 The plane crashed in an almost inaccessible part of remote bog on Black Hill and it took searchers two days to find the remains of all four crew members.
 It appeared that death would have been instantaneous as the crew had not even been aware to put on parachutes.
 Full military funerals took place on Tuesday 22 April 1941 at St. Mary’s Church, Blessington, by order of the Irish Government.
 In attendance was a Mr. Leywood of the British Legation, who had arrived in Blessington on Sunday 20th and visited the scene of the crash.
 The Irish Times the day after reported that “During the funeral all shops in Blessington were closed and blinds drawn on windows.”
 A memorial stone was unveiled at the crash site on 18 April 1991 and the crew are remembered in the prayers of the congregation of St. Mary’s on every anniversary of the crash.
 The crew included wireless operator/gunner Sgt.
 Frederick Henry Erdwin, navigator Sgt.
 John Thompson Lamb, WOp/Gunner Sgt.
 Stanley Wright, and pilot officer John Kenneth Hill.

+Mass path

+Lacken Mass path is a walking trail that is accessible from the village.
+The trail follows a signposted route to Lugnagun and unmarked tracks and Coillte forestry roads to Sorrel Hill and Black Hill.

+Filming location

+The following films have been filmed, in part, in the Lacken area: